Discover why research is a crucial tool for both planning and running your campaign.

 - Basic research methods you can use even if you have no research experience

-- How to conduct issue research, stakeholder research, solution research, campaign organisation research and more
+- How to conduct issue research, environment research, stakeholder research, solution research, audience research and more

-You also gain access to our comprehensive campaign research prompts full of great research ideas for use both when planning and running your campaign.
+You also gain access to our comprehensive campaign research prompts full of great research ideas for both planning and running your campaign.

 And of course you learn how to turn your new knowledge into a highly effective plan for campaign success.